 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Best weighted blanket for kids with autism: Southpaw Weighted Blanket
+- Best weighted blanket for size and weight selection: Southpaw Weighted Blanket

 - Best budget-friendly weighted blanket for kids: YnM Kids Weighted Blanket

 - Most stylish weighted blanket for kids: Bearaby Nappling